sharett/hotline/README.md

   * The $TWILIO_ACCOUNT_SID and $TWILIO_AUTH_TOKEN can be found from the [Twilio Account Dashboard] (https://www.twilio.com/user/account).
   * Put the database credentials in the $HOTLINE_DB_ settings.
   * For mass texting, set the $BROADCAST_ settings including the phone number to use in the '+1NXXNXXXXXX' format ($BROADCAST_CALLER_ID).
-  * For hotlines, set the $HOTLINE_ and $HOTLINES settings including the phone number to use in the '+1NXXNXXXXXX' format.
+  * For hotlines, set the $HOTLINE_ and $HOTLINES settings including the phone numbers to use in the '+1NXXNXXXXXX' format.

 * In your Twilio account, configure each number to make a webhook request to the application.
 Use the HTTP basic security you set above (replace username and password and the web address below as appropriate).
 For voice, use: